You have turned-in this assignment. You can review the lesson and see your previous answers.

 Mary was used to show that women should be obedient to their husbands just as she had been to God.

-The teachings of the Church had a huge influence on people's attitudes in the mediaeval period, and meant that there were significant restrictions on what women were able to do.
+The teachings of the Church had a huge influence on people's attitudes in the medieval period and meant that there were significant restrictions on what women were able to do.

-We're now ready to move on to the third part of our lesson where we're going to learn about the work that women did in the mediaeval period.
+We're now ready to move on to the third part of our lesson where we're going to learn about the work that women did in the medieval period.

-The lives of the vast majority of mediaeval women were centred on the home.
+The lives of the vast majority of medieval women were centered on the home.

-Women were expected to have children and raise them, and to cook, clean, carry out other housework.
+Women were expected to have children and raised them and to cook, clean, and carry out other housework.

 In addition, many women carried out other forms of work.